Professor of Economics

 210 Dudley Coe Building

 Prof. Khan holds a First Class Honours B.Sc. degree in Economics, Sociology, and Statistics from the University of Surrey in England; an M.A. in Economics from McMaster University in Canada; and a Ph.D. in Economics from UCLA.
-She has been a visiting scholar at Boalt Hall School of Law (Berkeley), UCLA School of Law, Harvard University, the NBER, Research Fellow at the Institute for Advanced Studies at Australian National University, and Senior Fellow at the Lemelson Center.
+She is a Research Associate at the National Bureau of Economic Research (NBER); and was a Hoover National Fellow at Stanford University (2014-15).
+She has been a Fulbright Scholar, Senior Fellow at the Lemelson Center, and Research Fellow at the Institute for Advanced Studies at Australian National University; as well as a visiting professor at the NYU Law School, UC Berkeley School of Law, UCLA School of Law, Harvard University, the NBER, and the London School of Economics (2015-2016).

 Prof. Khan is fond of jazz and rock music, Boston (the city), Expressionist art, black and white movies, biographies, and nineteenth-century novels.
 If she weren’t an economist, the difficult choice between restaurant reviewer and chef would be resolved by her taste for consumption rather than production.